-'''

-class iris.common.metadata.AncillaryVariableMetadata(cls, stan-

-'''

-dard_name,

-long_name, var_name,

-units,

-attributes)

-Create new instance of Ancillary Variable Metadata Named tuple (standard_name, long_name, var_name, units, attributes)

-Return a new metadata instance created by combining each of the associated metadata members.

-• lenient (boolean): Enable/disable lenient combination.
+class iris.common.metadata.AncillaryVariableMetadata(cls, standard_name, long name, var_name, units, attributes) Create AncillaryVariableMetadataNamedtunew instance of ple(standard_name, long_name, var_name, units, attributes) eq(other) Determine whether the associated metadata members are equivalent.
+Args: • other (metadata): A metadata instance of the same type.
+Returns Boolean. combine (other, lenient=None) Return a new metadata instance created by combining each of the associated metadata members.
+Args: • other (metadata): A metadata instance of the same type.
+Kwargs: • lenient (boolean): Enable/disable lenient combination.
 The default is to automatically detect whether this lenient operation is enabled.

-Return a new metadata instance created by performing a difference comparison between each of the associated metadata members.
+Returns Metadata instance. count (value, /) Return number of occurrences of value. difference (other, lenient=None) Return a new metadata instance created by performing a difference comparison between each of the associated metadata members.
+A metadata member returned with a value of "None" indicates that there